-First Stage: Pre-trained Language Model
+First Stage: Pretrained Language Model

-The generative language models that we use in the first stage is referred to as GPT-3 (Brown et al., 2020) where GPT stands for Generative Pre-trained Transformer.
-GPT-3 is a thirdgeneration, autoregressive language model that uses deep learning to produce human-like text.
-GPT-3 was developed by OpenAI and has been trained on several large text corpora such as Common Crawl, Wikipedia, digitized books, WebText2 (which is based on Reddit posts), etc. The total volume of training data amounts to approximately 499 billion tokens.
-(Brown et al., 2020) - where tokens are pieces of words (e.g., the US Declaration of Independence has 1337 words but it has 1695 tokens).
+The generative language models that we use in the first stage are referred to as GPT-3 (Brown et al., 2020), where GPT stands for generative pretrained transformer.
+GPT-3 is a third-generation autoregressive language model that uses deep learning to produce humanlike text.
+GPT-3 was developed by OpenAI and has been trained on several large text corpora such as Common Crawl, Wikipedia, digitized books, WebText2 (which is based on Reddit posts), and so forth.
+The total volume of training data amounts to approximately 499 billion tokens (Brown et al., 2020), where tokens are pieces of words (e.g., the U.S. Declaration of Independence has 1,337 words but 1,695 tokens).

-The text dataset consisted of Wikipedia (English language text, 3 billion tokens), WebText (text of more than 45 million web pages linked to reddit posts with at least 2 upvotes, 19 billion tokens), Common Crawl (open source archived dataset from 25 billion webpages, 410 billion tokens), and digitized books (a collection of free books written by unpublished authors, scientific papers, fiction, and non-fiction published books, 67 billion tokens) (Brown et al., 2020; Thompson, 2021).
+The text data set consisted of Wikipedia (English language text, 3 billion tokens), WebText (text of more than 45 million web pages linked to Reddit posts with at least two upvotes, 19 billion tokens), Common Crawl (open source archived data set from 25 billion webpages, 410 billion tokens), and digitized books (a collection of free books written by unpublished authors, scientific articles, fiction, and nonfiction published books, 67 billion tokens; Brown et al., 2020; Thompson, 2021).

-The pre-trained generative model, uses a transformer (Vaswani et al., 2017), which improves on the sequential learning process commonly used in many language models such as the Recurrent Neural Networks (RNNs) and Long Short-Term Memory networks (LSTMs).
+The pretrained generative model uses a transformer (Vaswani et al., 2017), which improves on the sequential learning process commonly used in many language models such as recurrent neural networks and long short-term memory networks.
 Transformers use an attention mechanism to process text in parallel and learn relationships among the words.
 This form of processing makes the learning more efficient and accurate because it allows the model to learn long-term dependencies in text.
 That is, instead of learning to relate a target text to just a few words in front of and behind a target text, the model can learn relations spread out through longer text sequences (Rocktäschel et al., 2015; Vaswani et al., 2017).
 Such a capability is important for transferring the learning from a large corpus of pretrained vector representations to a specific domain (Radford et al., 2018).
 Therefore, it is ideal for generating novel text when given a certain prompt.